GAGHL/GAGHL_AVR_UART/README.md

 - [ ] Implement optional interrupt-based RX/TX handling
 - [ ] Add unit tests or simulation examples (e.g., with simavr or Proteus)

-## 📄 License

-This project is licensed under the **MIT License**.
-Feel free to use, modify, and share it in personal or commercial projects.

----

 ## 🤝 Contributing